3/3/14: A Guide to Politics: Interacting with Civs and Diplomatic Boosts and Penalties is up.

-This list of all Civilizations in Civ 5, Gods and Kings and the Brave New World DLC showcases the various Perks to playing each Civ - from their Leader Bonus, to the Unique Units (UU), Unique Buildings (UB), and Terrain Improvements available to them.
+This list of all Civilizations and Leaders in Civ 5, Gods and Kings and the Brave New World DLC showcases the various Perks to playing each Civ - from their Leader Bonus, to the Unique Units' Stats (UU), Unique Buildings (UB), and Terrain Improvements available to them.
 What is unique about this list is that it shows the difference between each UU and UB and the original structure or unit it replaces.
-This should help you come up with ideas for how you might like to play a certain Civilization, the Victory Condition you'll pursue, how you'll set up your Cities and when you may decide to press for War.
+This should help you come up with ideas for how you might like to play a certain Civilization, the Victory Condition you'd best pursue with that leader, how you'll set up your Cities and when you may decide to press for War.

 There are several DLC available on Steam for Civ 5 that add Scenarios and Civilizations to the game - these are labeled DLC (Steam).
 Those that come from Gods and Kings are labeled G&K, and those from Brave New World, BNW.
 Players who own the lastest DLC, Brave New World, get all features of Gods and Kings, except for the Civilizations - so if you want to buy one of the DLC, this is the one to get - it also makes Civ 5 one of the best strategy games ever made.
 Go back and grab Gods and Kings when it's on sale if you wish to also own the Civilizations.

 Disclaimer on In-Depth Leader Guides - Many Need Updating for G&K and BNW

 I've left many Leader Guides unlinked from this page, for most of the information is outdated or not up to the new standard of quality I have set for this Guide.
 I feel that only those Civs linked on this list are worthy of their spot.
 If you go to any of those pages, you can find the navigation to the other, older pages, and will likely see what I mean.
 I will link new leaders to the list regularly as I get more experience playing them and understand the common strategies employed for success.